A-T-Juin/Whatscooking-Backend/README.md

 # WhatsCooking

 This repository is for the backend portion of WhatsCooking.
 It is a social media platform for discovering and sharing recipes that is built on GraphQL.
+The frontend portion can be found [here](https://github.com/A-T-Juin/Whatscooking-Frontend)

 ## Motivation